LordofNotCommitting/MoreImplantSlots/README.md

 Changelog:

+v1.2:
+Fixed issue where "ignore injury" did not apply to aug due to a typo.

 v1.1:
 Now adds an option to
 1. "Ignore implant type limitation" option to body part. (i.e can't implant quasi augment into mechanical body part. now you can.)